fragrussu/qMRINet/tutorials/README.md

 A signal model is identified by a unique string.
 At present, the following signal models are available:

 * [Hybrid multi-dimensional MRI](http://doi.org/10.1148/radiol.2018171130) for joint diffusion-T2 relaxation imaging of the prostate.
 It is identified by string `'pr_hybriddwi'` and can be used to model prostate qMRI data acquired with multi echo time diffusion-weighted sequences.
+Sequence parameters are specified using text files containing a matrix where the 1st row stores *b*-values in s/mm<sup>^2</sup>, while 2nd row echo times in ms.
 * [T1-weighted diffusion tensor](http://doi.org/10.1016/j.neuroimage.2016.07.037) modelling of [spherical mean](http://doi.org/10.1002/mrm.25734) MRI signals for joint diffusion-T1 relaxation imaging of the brain.
 It is identified by string `'br_sirsmdt'` and can be used to model brain qMRI data acquired with diffusion-weighted inversion recovery or diffusion-weighted saturation inversion recovery sequences.

 ## qMRINet tutorials